 Then build Heart of Gold, this gives you health and gold per 10.

-Follow it up with Kage's Lucky Pick, which gives you AP and gold per 10.
+Follow it up with Frostfang, which gives you AP and gold per 10.

 The reason I build all these gold per 10 items is that Cho'Gath has a strong early game and farming capabilities (from about level 6) even without items.
 By building gold per 10 items you can rapidly grow your money pile and build all kinds of cool items later on in the game.
 Extra advantage is that a lot of your items will be items you build from those gold per 10 items, so you lose no money.